alanreidt/range-slider-component/README.md

 In the result, the approach gives an opportunity to swap modules around and modify them without the need of breaking changes of the code.

 ### sliderModel
-<p>The module contains business logic of the component: possible slider options and logic around them.</p>
+The module contains business logic of the component: possible slider options and logic around them.

 ### sliderAdapter
 <p>Adapter module is used, as a wrapper around <code>sliderModel</code>.
 It localizes calls to the Model, allowing to have all dependent code in one place.</p>